SonderMindOrg/sober_swag/README.md

 An introductory presentation is available [here](https://www.icloud.com/keynote/0bxP3Dn8ETNO0lpsSQSVfEL6Q#SoberSwagPresentation).

-This gem uses pattern matching, and is thus only compatible with Ruby 2.7 or later.

 ## Types for a fully-automated API

 SoberSwag lets you type your API using describe blocks.